The best place to watch the sunset in Dublin Ireland?

 6. Ticknock Dublin sunset

-Much like the Hell Fire Club, Ticknock is another mountainous hike for those who love the great outdoors.
+Much like the Hell Fire Club, Ticknock is another mountainous location to watch the sunset in Dublin Ireland.
+It is the ideal spot for those who love to hike and enjoy the great outdoors.
 Head straight for the ruins of the ‘fairy castle’ to witness a beautiful sunset along the hillside.

 Then as you return back down the mountain, catch the sky change colours over the city view.